-9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, KA have committed to training staff throughout the academic year.
-All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
+9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Coundon Court has committed to training staff throughout the academic year.
+All staff members will be made aware of Coundon Court safeguarding processes and structures and will receive training on these as part of their induction.
 As part of this training and their annual refresher, they will also receive;

-- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2021) - School procedures for Children Missing Education - The school Behaviour Policy
+- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023) - School procedures for Children Absent from Education - The school Behaviour Policy